downingtim/LSDV-PVG/README.md

     [ii]   Get the genome lengths -> results/gfastat/genome.lengths.txt
 ### [21] BUSCO: (optional)
      [i]   Use Busco to count the number of BUSCO genes present.

+## Dependencies

+Panalyze is based on the following tools and scripts:
+1. PGGB
+2. ODGI
+3.

 ## Credits